1. Knowledge Base

 Measurements

-• Functionality is available to upload a PDF copy of the audiogram report.
+Mandatory: Audio screen result.
+It is optional to upload a PDF copy of the beep test report.

 This health category is designed for general health assessment purposes to determine whether further evaluation by a healthcare professional is necessary.

-It is not intended for use in a formal health surveillance program.
+It is not intended for use in a formal health surveillance programme.